adriano-di-giovanni/graphql-scalars/README.md

 This custom scalar for GraphQL parses any integer, float, string or date value to javascript dates.

-`GraphQLDate` uses `new Date()` to parse values so, please refer to [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for more details.
+`GraphQLDate` uses `new Date()` to parse values so, please refer to the  [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for more details.

-`GraphQLDate` serialize dates to ISO 8601 strings.
+`GraphQLDate` serializes dates to ISO 8601 strings.

 ### Usage